 The Royal High School boys' soccer program enjoys a rich tradition of success that spans 41 years.
-Since the program's inception in 1975, the Royal Highlanders have won 18 league championships and 3 California Interscholastic Federation (CIF) championships.
-In 2014, the Royal boys varsity team had its first ever SoCal Regional Championships Finals appearance.
-In addition to the long list of domestic titles, the Royal High School Highlanders have represented the community in stellar fashion by winning numerous prominent high school soccer tournaments throughout Southern California.
+Since the program's inception in 1975, the Royal High School Highlanders have added 18 league championships (including a school record 5 straight league titles between 2012 and 2016) and 3 California Interscholastic Federation (CIF) championships to its trophy case.
+In 2014, the Highlanders had its first ever SoCal Regional Championships Finals appearance; the only team in Ventura County to appear in a state final since the CIF first organized the annual tournament in 2008.
+In addition to the long list of domestic titles, Royal has represented the city of Simi Valley in stellar fashion by winning numerous prominent high school soccer tournaments throughout Southern California.

-In 2015, The Royal High School boys soccer team was awarded the National Soccer Coaches Association of America (NSCAA) Team Academic Award.
+In 2015, The Royal High School boys varsity soccer team was awarded the National Soccer Coaches Association of America (NSCAA) Team Academic Award.
 This award is given to soccer teams whose players average a minimum 3.2 GPA and Royal averaged a 3.56 GPA, thus becoming the first ever recipient of this prestigious award in school history.
+The GPA of 3.56 was 3rd in the entire state behind 2 private schools and 1st among over 200 participating public schools state-wide!
+Furthermore, Royal placed 59th among 2,500+ high schools nation-wide that participated.
 This is a testament to the coaching staff's constant efforts to instill a culture of strong academics in our student-athletes.

 Many of our student-athlete alumni have gone on to play in nationally renowned collegiate programs and many also went on to become successful soccer coaches at the club/academy, high school, and college levels.